pygame/pygame/docs/reST/ref/pixelarray.rst

       Replaces the pixels with the passed color in the PixelArray by changing them them to the passed replacement color.

-      It uses a simple weighted euclidian distance formula to calculate the distance between the colors.
+      It uses a simple weighted Euclidean distance formula to calculate the distance between the colors.
 The distance space ranges from 0.0 to 1.0 and is used as threshold for the color detection.
 This causes the replacement to take pixels with a similar, but not exactly identical